Jesus gets our lives because he was human, too.

 Jesus suffered anxiety.

-If work, family, the holidays or just life have you feeling stressed, you’re not alone.
+If work, family or just life have you feeling stressed, you’re not alone.
 Jesus knew anxiousness too.

 The night before he died, Jesus anguished over his future.
 He asked his friends for support, but they let him down.